apache/activemq-artemis/docs/user-manual/en/examples.md

 Delayed Redelivery
 ------------------

-The `delayed-redelivery` example demonstrates how Apache ActiveMQ can be configured to provide a delayed redelivery in the case a message needs to be redelivered.
+The `delayed-redelivery` example demonstrates how Apache ActiveMQ Artemis can be configured to provide a delayed redelivery in the case a message needs to be redelivered.